BlackSquirrelz/nidaba/readme.md

 1. Clone Repository to your local machine
 2. Copy the repository to a USB Stick
 3. Connect USB Stick to the target device and,
-4. Open a terminal at the location of the script `/Volumes/<USBSTICK>`
+4. Open a terminal at the location of the script e.g. `/Volumes/<USBSTICK>`
 5. Run nidaba.py with sudo rights `sudo python3 nidaba.py `

+Note Tool needs Full Disk access to be able to gather the artefacts.

 ---